 Previous scholarship is concerned mainly with the textual tradition of medieval Marian miracle stories.
 The main point of contention among this scholarship is centered on the origin and reception of these texts for either a select group or the common laity.
-In the introduction to her book The Miracles of Our Lady Saint Mary, Evelyn Underhill attributed the origin and purpose of Marian miracles as myths conceived of in monasteries for common people.176 Indeed, the medieval devotional practices of the laity are particularly difficult to closely examine given the lack of extensive written and physical evidence.
-Thus, much of our understanding of medieval Christianity relies on the information preserved in monastic ideas and practices concerning Marian devotion to secular society in his essay titled "The English Origins of the Miracles of the Virgin."177 Southern describes how the travels of the twelfth century abbot of Bury St. Edmunds, Anselm, allowed him to collect a widespread compilation of miracle stories.178 However, Southern focuses on
+In the introduction to her book The Miracles of Our Lady Saint Mary, Evelyn Underhill attributed the origin and purpose of Marian miracles as myths conceived of in monasteries for common people.175 Indeed, the medieval devotional practices of the laity are particularly difficult to closely examine given the lack of extensive written and physical evidence.
+Thus, much of our understanding of medieval Christianity relies on the information preserved in monastic communities.
+R.W.
+Southern particularly advocated for the spread of monastic ideas and practices concerning Marian devotion to secular society in his essay titled "The English Origins of the Miracles of the Virgin."176 Southern describes how the travels of the twelfth